Kyuuhachi/Aureole/book/src/guide/dialogue.md

 - `#00631v` - Syntax like this is used for various kinds of text formatting and similar.
 The `v` specifier, like here, it is used to play voice clips with the dialogue.
-I do not know how this maps to a filename.
+The Crossbell games use capital `V`, which maps directly to files in `data/voice`.
+Lowercase `v` like here comes from SoraVoice, and uses a mapping defined [here][voice-map].

 - `#001F` - The `F` specifier sets the portrait that is shown next to the text.
   It refers to the file `h_kao###._ch`[^kao] (顔 *kao* is Japanese for "face").